Inspect Scout

 from inspect_scout (

-import scan, transcripts_from_logs, log_metadata as m
+import scan, transcripts_from, columns as c

 )